rtconner/laravel-tagging/README.md

 php artisan migrate
 ```

-###### lumen
+###### Lumen 5 Installation

-Laravel does not have a vendor:publish command, so you will need to create or copy the provided migrations and config file into their respective directory.
+Lumen does not have a vendor:publish command, so you will need to create or copy the provided migrations and config file into their respective directory.

 In app\bootstrap\app.php